ibm-cloud-docs/containers/cs_storage_utilities.md

 Looking for instructions for how to update or remove the {{site.data.keyword.cloud_notm}} Block Volume Attacher plug-in?
 See [Updating the plug-in](#update_block_attacher) and [Removing the plug-in](#remove_block_attacher).
 {: tip}

-1. [Follow the instructions](/docs/containers?topic=containers-helm#public_helm_install) to install the Helm client on your local machine, and install the Helm server (tiller) with a service account in your cluster.
+1. [Follow the instructions](/docs/containers?topic=containers-helm#public_helm_install) to install the Helm client on your local machine and install the Helm server (Tiller) with a service account.

 2. Verify that tiller is installed with a service account.